-In other cases, a queue in a model does not arise in an obvious way from the real-world system but instead is included for modeling purposes.
+In other cases, a queue in a model does not arise in an obvious way from a real-world system, but instead is included for modeling purposes.
 This kind of queue is sometimes called a logical queue.
 For example, you might use a queue to provide a temporary storage area for entities that might otherwise have nowhere to go.
-Such use of a logical queue can prevent deadlocks or simplify the simulation.
+Using logical queues can prevent deadlocks or simplify the simulation.

 Use the Entity Queue block to model queues.

 In a discrete-event simulation, a server stores entities for a length of time, called the service time, and then attempts to output the entity.
-During the service period, the block is said to be serving the entity that it stores.
-An everyday example of a server is a person (a bank teller, a retail cashier, etc.) with whom you perform a transaction with a projected duration.
+During the service period, the block is serving the entity that it stores.
+An everyday example of a server is a person (such as a bank teller, or a retail cashier) with whom you perform a transaction with a projected duration.